 10. Study canine body language

 Finally, study canine body language and learn the behaviors indicating anxiety or potential aggression specific to your dog.
+Understanding these types of dog body language to know and keeping an eye out for them can help keep your trip to the dog park a positive one.
 This allows you to be more aware of your dog’s comfort level and the level of comfort for the other pups.
 It will help you avoid fights, bites, and other situations that could be dangerous.